 Rice: Use aged basmati rice with long grains for the best results.

-Soaking: Soak the rice for at least 20 minutes before you cook it to ensure it cooks evenly and doesn’t break apart.
+Soaking: Soak the rice for at least 20 minutes before cooking to ensure even cooking and prevent it from breaking apart.

 Rice-to-Water Ratio: For fluffy rice, the rice-to-water ratio is very important.
 I use basmati rice, for which the ratio in the recipe works well.
-If you use a different variety (or sometimes even a different rice brand), the rice-to-water ratio will differ, so adjust accordingly.
+If you use a different variety (or even a different rice brand), the rice-to-water ratio will differ; adjust accordingly.

 Do not stir the rice while it is cooking or resting; this can break the grains and make the pulao too mushy.